Click on the question category below to find FAQs on that given topic, or scroll down to see each question.

 Host parents typically do not speak English, which will require students to use the target language at home.
 If the host family has teenage children, they usually have studied some English and are often eager to use it.
 In the early stages of the host family stay they can help facilitate communication with other family members.

 Typically, only one NSLI-Y student lives with each host family, but in some cases, two NSLI-Y students may be placed with one host family.
-In no cases will three NSLI-Y students be placed with a single family.

 Participants are not permitted to live with friends or relatives in the host country.
 Visits might be permitted if formally requested, but must not conflict with scheduled program activities, including language lessons.